Southern Pecan Pie

 For the Pecan Filling:

-For the pecan filling: While the pie shell is baking, melt butter in medium heatproof bowl set in skillet of water maintained at just below simmer.
+- For the pecan filling: While the pie shell is baking, melt butter in medium heatproof bowl set in skillet of water maintained at just below simmer.
 Remove bowl from skillet; mix in sugar and salt with wooden spoon until butter is absorbed.
-Beat in eggs, then corn syrup, vanilla, and bourbon (if using).
+Beat in eggs, then corn syrup, vanilla, and bourbon.
 Return bowl to hot water; stir until mixture is shiny and warm to the touch, about 130F.
 Remove from heat; stir in pecans.